fenfisdi/cdslib/README.md

 modelling frameworks, in order to tackle potential epidemics and related issues using open source high performance computing.

-We encourage oher scientist to contribute to this project, so that complex models they produce are available not only for researching but for helping decision makers to take decisions based in the most advanced models.
+We encourage other scientist to contribute to this project, so that complex models they produce are available not only for researching but for helping decision makers to take decisions based in the most advanced models.